Naya Rivera Is Missing After Son Is Found Alone on a Boat - E! Online

 Harry Shum Jr. tweeted, "Praying."

 Rivera found fame on Ryan Murphy's show Glee, in which she starred as a high school cheerleader named Santana.
 In the years following the show's finale, multiple cast members have faced tragic fates.
-Cory Monteith died in 2013 from a drug overdose, and Rivera's ex Mark Saling died by suicide in 2018.
+Cory Monteith died in 2013 from a drug overdose, and Rivera's ex Mark Salling died by suicide in 2018.

 E!
 News has reached out to Rivera's rep for comment.